OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/list.md

 org.deepin.foundation            deepin-foundation                23.0.0.27       x86_64      main            runtime     deepin base environment.
 ```

-To view the list of latest version of the currently installed applications, run `ll-cli list --upgradable`:
+To view the list of latest versions of the currently installed applications, run `ll-cli list --upgradable`:

 Here is the output: